-Silver Gray is a talented artisanal pipe maker who works alongside Brad Pohlmann out of his shop in southern Oregon.
+Silver Gray is a talented artisanal pipe maker who works alongside Brad Pohlmann out of their shop in Applegate, Oregon.
 Although they share much of the same equipment, Silver maintains a unique pipe aesthetic and style, drawing heavily from the Danish and American schools while adding her own flourishes along the way.
 We recently had the opportunity to sit down with Silver and talk about her life, pipes, and processes, which you can read all about below.

 Introduction to pipe making

-Silver's introduction to pipe making came from her friend and talented artisan Brad Pohlmann.
+Silver’s introduction to pipe making came from her husband and talented artisan Brad Pohlmann.
 One afternoon, Brad invited Silver to visit his shop, and she instantly fell in love with the craft.
 Although this was her first glimpse at the pipe making process, Silver always had a fondness for machinery and woodworking, and Brad encouraged this passion by allowing her to experiment with some of his scrap briar.
-"I didn't start out making pipes," she recounted in our recent interview, "I started out by making small hearts out of his [Pohlmann's] scrap pieces of briar — with many bloody knuckles from the grinding wheel."
+“I didn’t start out making pipes,” she recounted in our recent interview, “I started out by making small hearts out of his [Pohlmann’s] scrap pieces of briar — with many bloody knuckles from the grinding wheel.”
 This experimentation helped Silver learn how to use most of the equipment, sand each piece to perfection, and use various stains to create the final result.
 Silver actually still makes a number of these hearts, which she sells as pendants at pipe shows.

 After making these ornamental hearts for a while, Silver decided to try making her own pipes.
 She picked through Brad’s discarded stummels and mouthpieces and refashioned them into smokeable pipes, pieces which she still occasionally smokes to this day.
 Actually working with briar to create a functional pipe gave her further insight into the craft.
 In her words, “It allowed me to see how the whole pipe making process works, step by step.”
 Wanting to take her newfound hobby to the next level, she then acquired a few blocks and Ebonite rods from Brad and began creating pipes from scratch.
 After researching various pipe makers and styles online, she applied and adapted them, and began to develop her own aesthetic.